TBNV999/Animenfo-Schedule/README.md

 - beautifulsoup4

 ### What imformation can I get?
-By using this, you are able to get these imfromation:
+By using this, you are able to get these information:
  - Currently on schedule
- - Next block of schedule (You can also see how long it take to get the Next block)
+ - The next block of schedule (You can also see how long it takes to get the Next block)
  - The playing song
  - Coming up songs (Information of  the latest 5 songs they will be played)

- If you want to know what kind of information in detail, You should check output-example.txt in this repositry.
+ If you want to know what kind of information in detail, You should check output-example.txt in this repository.